Nery Castillo: León (loan)

 On 10 December 2012, Castillo was loaned to Club León for six months, for whom he made seven appearances in total.

 Rayo Vallecano

-On 9 July 2013, he went to Spanish club Rayo Vallecano on a free transfer from Pachuca.
+On 9 July 2013, Castillo joined Spanish club Rayo Vallecano on a free transfer.

 International career

 Choosing nationality

 Castillo was eligible for citizenship in four countries; Uruguay because his father is from there; Italy due to his maternal grandparents; Greece because he resided there for more than six years and Mexico where he was born.

 His first experience of international football came when he was called up to a Uruguay U-17 training camp.
 However, he was released after playing a few friendly games.
 Next the Greek coach Otto Rehhagel tried to secure his services for the Greece national football team.
 Greece were reportedly willing to pay Castillo $800,000, including fast-tracked citizenship as part of the offer.

 Ultimately, Castillo decided to play for the country of his birth and joined the Mexico national football team.